 2.1 The Customer expressly acknowledges and agrees that Supplier has no control or influence over the content of the Customer Personal Data, which may include, among other things, personal data and sensitive personal data (as defined under the GDPR) relating to the Customer’s or its customer’s own clients, customers, suppliers, employees, other personnel or other data subjects within the meaning of the GDPR).
 Should Customer wish to further categorise the data subjects or types of personal data to incorporate into these terms, it may provide such information to Supplier.

 2.2 The provision of the Services will include the collecting, recording, organising, structuring, storing in encrypted form, retrieving, erasing and destroying of Customer Personal Data for the purpose of providing the Services and any related technical support to Customer.

-2.3 MedVault software generates deidentified and statistical data and metadata through its processing of the raw data.
-Unless notified to the Supplier via the Platform or in writing, the Customer agrees that the Supplier may aggregate, use, disclose, process, exchange and analyse this data that has been masked in a manner such that it no longer specifically identifies the Customer or subjects of the Customer Personal Data.
-This deidentified and statistical data and metadata forms the basis of the models and design of the tools and services MedVault delivers.
+2.3 MedVault software generates deidentified, statistical data and metadata through its processing of the raw operational data.
+Unless notified to the Supplier via the Platform or in writing, the Customer agrees that the Supplier may aggregate, use, process, exchange and analyse this data that forms the basis of the models and design of the tools and services MedVault delivers.

 2.4 In relation to the provision of the Services by Supplier, the Customer or its customer is and shall be a Data Controller and Supplier is and shall be a Data Processor.
 In the event that the Customer qualifies as a Data Processor Supplier will act as its sub Data Processor and Customer warrants to Supplier that Customer’s instructions and actions with respect to Customer Personal Data, including the appointment of Supplier as another processor, has been authorised by the relevant Controller.